-Data from the Center for Disease Control and Prevention shows that more than half of opioid deaths last year spanning across ten states were directly caused by fentanyl.
+Data from the Center for Disease Control and Prevention (CDC) shows that more than 50% of opioid deaths last year spanning ten states were directly caused by fentanyl.
 Fentanyl is extremely fast acting when it binds to the brain’s opioid receptors.
 Morphine, for example, circulates in the blood and eventually crosses the membrane to the brain cell receptors.
 Heroin is faster acting than morphine when attaching to the receptors, but fentanyl is lightning fast.
 This excessive speed and rush to the brain produces a much more intense, euphoric high.

 What inhibits the lives of fentanyl users is respiratory depression.
 Opioids depress brain activity that controls the breathing rate while numbing signals to the diaphragm which expands or contracts the lungs.
 The drug also dampens the brain’s ability to monitor and respond to carbon dioxide levels in the blood.
 As a result, you stop breathing and slowly suffocate.
 The only way to reverse this deadly effect is to take Naloxone.
 Naloxone moves in to bind with your opioid receptors and block any further opioid connection.
 It’s a literal boxing match between the naloxone and fentanyl which are fighting for control of your opioid receptors.
 The dangerous part about fentanyl is that it’s one of the strongest drugs when it comes to latching on to these receptors.

 Naloxone is effective, but its success depends on immediate administration at a sufficient level to overwhelm the opioid.
 A large enough dose can induce some pretty severe side effects, from vomiting to intense muscle pains.
 An alternate method that shows some promising advantages over naloxone are breathing masks that come with a respiratory stimulant.